Registration

 New Application between Oct.
 1- Nov.
 30$83.75

-*Applies to Practicing or Provisional Practicing licences
+*Applies to Practising or Provisional Practising licences

 Annual Renewal